JasterV/grpc-slides/docs/learning_grpc.md

 note:

-We need to implement the service that will act as the tracing middleware
+- This service will act as tracing middleware

 ---